The Palm is a place where people come to celebrate life.

 What began as a restaurant became a second home to a vibrant cast of artists and writers, tycoons and civic leaders, screen stars and working families.
 And so it continues today…a place to not only enjoy a spectacular meal but also catch up with old friends, meet new ones, close business deals and celebrate family milestones.

-Unique in that we are still owned and operated by members of the Bozzi and Ganzi families, The Palm continues to serve as a place where you can take a moment, connect through real conversations and enjoy an exceptional meal with the important people in your life.
+The Palm continues to serve as a place where you can take a moment, connect through real conversations and enjoy an exceptional meal with the important people in your life.

 The Palm is a dining tradition that has been handed down for generations.
 It’s the family you want to visit again and again.